mdtanker/RIS_gravity_inversion/README.md

 * fix Jacobian calculation with annulus
 #### Improvements
 * use xrft for coherency and power spectrum: https://xrft.readthedocs.io/en/latest/MITgcm_example.html
-* use xrscipy for coherency ans spectra: https://xr-scipy.readthedocs.io/en/latest/spectral.html
+* use xrscipy for coherency and spectra: https://xr-scipy.readthedocs.io/en/latest/spectral.html
 * use vd.median_distance for constraints grid construction
 * use xarray-spatial proximity for constraints grid: https://xarray-spatial.org/user_guide/proximity.html
 * use rioxarray.reproject_match for resampling